nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
-* `recur 1 r/biweekly` Recurs the 1st task in ModuleBook3.5 every month.
+* `recur 1 r/biweekly` Recurs the 1st task in ModuleBook3.5 every two weeks.
 * `recur 2 r/weekly` Recurs the 4th task in ModuleBook3.5 every week.
 * `recur 3 r/daily` Recurs the 3rd task in ModuleBook3.5 every day.
 * `recur 4 r/` Removes the recurrence of the 4th task in ModuleBook3.5.